Mass Estimation of Galaxy Clusters with Deep Learning II: CMB Cluster Lensing: Methods

-The maps in the training set are passed through the neural networks with a batch size of 4 and a training loss is computed as mean-squared-error (MSE) between the predicted and the true labels after each batch.
+The maps in the training set are passed through the neural networks with a batch size of 4 (16) for the first (second) model and a training loss is computed as mean-squared-error (MSE) between the predicted and the true labels after each batch.
 Batch after batch, the weights of the network are updated using the gradient descent and the back-propagation.
 In this work, we use Adam optimizer \citep[an algorithm for first-order gradient-based optimization, see][]{kingma14d} with an initial learning rate of 0.001.
 After each epoch, the validation loss (or validation MSE) is calculated and we change the learning rate by implementing callbacks during the training, such that the learning rate is reduced to half if the validation loss does not improve for five consecutive epochs.
 In addition, to avoid over-fitting, we set a dropout rate of 0.3 in the encoding phase of the mResUNet-I network which is reduced to 0.2 for the mResUNet-II network.
 We consider the network to be trained and stop the training process, if the validation loss does not improve for fifteen epochs.

 As described in Section~\ref{sec:deep_learning}, each sub-stage of a convolution block in both models, has a convolution layer, an activation layer and a batch normalization layer.
 We set the kernel-size of each convolution layer to $3\times 3$ and change the stride length from 1 to 2, whenever the filter size is doubled.
 All activation layers in these networks have a Scale Exponential Linear Unit \citep[SELU][]{klambauer17d} activation functions which induce self-normalizing properties, such that, activations close to zero mean and unit variance converge towards zero mean and unit variance, when propagated through many network layers, even under the presence of noise and perturbations.
 Only for the final layer in both models, a linear (or identity) activation function is used to get same sized output images as inputs.
 Each network has approximately 16 million parameters and is separately trained on a single GPU using Keras with a TensorFlow backend.
+For first and second network, training took roughly 100 and 240 seconds per epoch, respectively for a total of ten hours.
+The trained networks take a total of about thirty minutes to run over all 150,000 realizations in the test set including the time to load the network and simulations from disk.